theobrook/Silwood_Park_Soil_Metabarcoding_Practical/index.md

 - **Taxonomy assignment** = matching each ASV against a reference database to determine which organism (or group of organisms) it most likely came from.
 - **Virtual taxa (VT)** = clusters of ASVs that represent the same underlying taxon once taxonomy has been assigned, used to consolidate sequence-level variation into biologically meaningful groups for community analysis.

-Here we are using **16S rRNA gene amplicon sequencing data generated on an Illumina MiSeq platform, targeting the bacterial community**.
+Here we are using 16S rRNA **TBC!!!** gene amplicon sequencing data generated on an Illumina MiSeq platform, targeting the bacterial community.

 ### Using R